KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 Note that Poisson noise is “white”.
 This means that its (spatial) frequency spectrum is flat.
 Often this is hard to believe: one would guess it to be high frequency noise, because we see small points, no blobs or a shift in mean value.
 That is because our eyes are very good at picking up high frequencies: the blobs and the shift are there all right, we just don’t see them.

 Filtered backprojection has not been designed to deal with Poisson noise.
 The noise propagates into the reconstruction, and in that process it is affected by the ramp filter, so the noise in the reconstruction is not white, it is truly high frequency noise.
-As a result, it is definitely *not* Poisson noise.
-Figure [44](#fig:jnfbpml) clearly shows that Poisson noise leads to streak artifacts when filtered backprojection is used.
+As a result, it is definitely *not* Poisson noise. [](#fig:jnfbpml) clearly shows that Poisson noise leads to streak artifacts when filtered backprojection is used.

 ML-EM does “know” about Poisson noise, but that does not allow it to separate the noise from the signal.
 In fact, MLEM attempts to compute how many of the detected photons have been emitted in each of the reconstruction pixels {math}`j`.
 That must produce a noisy image, because photon emission is a Poisson process.
 What we really would like to know is the tracer concentration, which is not noisy.